PrasanthJayaraman/PrasanthJayaraman.github.io/_posts/2018-12-21-angular-observables-tutorial-for-components-communication.md

 comments: true
 ---

 The best way to communicate between angular components is to use an **Observables**.
 I won't go too much into the details about how observables work here since it's a big subject.
 So will explain in simple terms and dive directly with the code.
+Before starting i hope you know what is components in angular, if not, this [article](https://www.toptal.com/angular/angular-components-overview-101) can help you to get started.

 # Observables